I love seeing painted furniture – before and after photos to see the transformation of an old piece of furniture. It’s not hard to do.

 It is recommended to apply a top coat over the transfer to protect it on your furniture.
 Use a brush to apply a thin layer of clear coat.
 I am using the Clear Coat Satin.
 Reapply your next coat after 1 hour for additional protection.
 You will be able to can to clean your furniture with a non-abrasive product after 7 days.

-You can see the slight simmer in the paint.
-It has a very subtle shimmer.
+You can see the slight simmer from the paint.
+I love how the light hits it.

 9. add on your hardware and admire your DIY

-The bottom hardware is due to be delivered any day now.
+The bottom hardware is on order.
+It will be here in two days.
 This painted jewelry armoire adds a pop of color to my Master Bedroom.

 It is such a beautiful transformation.